gleamsolsolutions/php-editor/README.md

 git clone https://github.com/gleamsolsolutions/php-editor.git
 cd php-editor

+Place it in htdocs under xampp.

 Open in Browser
-Simply open index.html in a browser.
+Simply open localhost/[your_folder_name]/editor.php in a browser.

 📜 Technologies Used
 HTML5 & CSS3 - For structuring and styling the editor.